halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 #6  std::vector<>::emplace_back<>
 #7  std::vector<>::push_back
 #8  main
-(gdb) print/x $rdi
-$1 = 0x8
 ```

-We can see the call path to `push_back` leads to the allocation.
-Because `malloc` accepts one argument, a *size_t*, we can see the initial allocation size by printing its argument:
+We can see that the call to `push_back` leads to the allocation.
+Because `malloc` accepts one argument, a *size_t*, we can see the initial allocation size by printing its first and only argument:

 ```
 (gdb) print/x $rdi
 $1 = 0x8
 ```

-Indeed, integers in x64 are four bytes, so this matches our expectations.
+Indeed, 64-bit integers are eight bytes, so this matches our expectations.

 Now, recall that each invocation of `push_back` will actually call `malloc`.
 This has some interesting implications.